Selling a GT steel classic.

 Easton flat handlebar.

-This photo shows several things.
+This photo show several things.
 First, the bike is really

 immaculate because it was protected with a urethane tape sold